-The principal activity of the Company is the transaction of general insurance and reinsurance business underwritten in Europe.
-The Company aims to continue to build out its insurance operations in the property, agriculture, professional lines, marine and energy, aviation and financial & political risks lines of business.
-The reinsurance operations focus on strategic opportunities with certain clients and markets within global specialty lines, including marine and trade credit and surety reinsurance, catastrophe and casualty reinsurance business.
+The principal activity of the Company is the transaction of general insurance business underwritten in Europe.
+The Company aims to continue to build out its insurance operations in the professional lines, property, energy marine, casualty, accident and health and other specialty lines.
+The Company has continued to implement the expansion of its Continental European business and operations, with an aspiration to further strengthen its presence in Continental Europe, establish new branches in several countries and generate additional business.

-Amounts in €'000 unless stated 31 Dec 2023 31 Dec 2022 Movement Gross written premium 575,628 475,474 100,154 Technical result (24,608) (4,831) (19,777)
+Amounts in €'000 unless stated 31 Dec 2024 31 Dec 2023 Movement Gross written premium 462,884 575,628 (112,744) Technical result (53,738) (24,608) (29,130)

-Gross written premium for the year increased to $\notin 575,628k$ (2022: $\notin 475,474k$).
-There was growth across several lines and notably within insurance of general liability, fire and other damage to property and marine as the Company continued to expand its European operations.
-The Company recorded a loss on the overall technical result of $\notin (24,608)k$ in 2023 (2022: $\notin 4,831k$ loss).
-The Company's underwriting ratio (calculated as net claims incurred plus net acquisition costs, as a percentage of net earned premium) was 72% (2022: 70%).
+Gross written premium for the year decreased to &462,884k (2023: &575,628k).
+There were decreases across several lines and notably within insurance of general liability, fire and other damage to property and non-proportional reinsurance as the Company stopped writing treaty and non-proportional reinsurance business and intentionally reduced volume of agriculture business.
+The Company recorded a loss on the overall technical result of &53,738k in 2024 (2023: &24,608k loss).
+The Company's underwriting ratio (calculated as net claims incurred plus net acquisition costs, as a percentage of net earned premium) was 70% (2023: 72%).

-Net claims incurred amounted to €79,992k (2022: €52,268k) mainly driven by increased losses in property including agriculture and reserve strengthening in general liability and income protection lines of business.
+Net claims incurred, amounted to €53,612k (2023: €79,992k) mainly driven by property, including agriculture and general liability lines of business.
+In 2023, they were impacted by reserve strengthening in general liability and income protection lines of business.

-Net operating expenses during 2023 of \notin 32,421k (2022: \notin 24,467k) included administrative expenses and acquisition costs net of reinsurance commissions and increased due to growth in business and additional investment in strengthening underwriting and operational capabilities in Continental Europe.
+Net operating expenses during 2024 of €77,267k (2023: €32,421k) included administrative expenses and acquisition costs net of reinsurance commissions and increased due to growth in business and additional investment in strengthening underwriting and operational capabilities in Continental Europe.